LindsellR/js-app-project/README.md

-#Pokedex - Pokemon List App
+## Pokedex - Pokemon List App

-Welcome to my simple web application made with **HTML, CSS, and Javascript** that fetches information about Pokemon, accessing dat from the **PokeAPI.**
+Welcome to my simple web application made with **HTML, CSS, and Javascript** that fetches information about Pokemon, accessing dat from the **PokeAPI.** The Pokedex app allows users to view a list of Pokemon and access details about each one, such as images, abilities and more.

 ##Running The App
 Here are the steps to run the project locally: